telerik/kendo-ui-core/docs/controls/editors/validator/overview.md

      <input type="email" name="email" />

 The `date` rule constrains the value to a valid date format.
-Use [`kendo.parseDate`](/api/javascript/kendo#methods-parseDate) to validate the input.
+To validate the input, use [`kendo.parseDate`](/api/javascript/kendo#methods-parseDate).

 ###### Example

      <input type="date" name="date" />

-or
+     // or
      <input data-type="date" name="date" />

 ### Custom Rules for Validation